ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 When a culture transformation towards collaboration is to time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?

-William Schneider´s Core Culture Model will allow us to identify the organizations' current culture and classify it into one of four tags.
+William Schneider´s Core Culture Model will allow us to identify the organizations' current culture and classify it into one of four categories.
 This can be used as a starting point – understand where the organization is and balance towards a new direction.
 Any change has to grow from the inside of the organization and has to rely on the strengths of the current culture.
 Imitating or copying the culture of another organization will not be sustainable.
 Also keep in mind, that organizational change takes time and will never end; it is a continuous game.

 Schneider differentiates the following four core cultures: